Viren070/EmuHaven/README.md

 ## Download

-Download the latest release from [here](https://github.com/Viren070/Emulator-Manager/releases/latest) by scrolling to the bottom and downloading the exe from the assets (Use [0.9.3](https://github.com/Viren070/Emulator-Manager/releases/tag/v0.9.3) for playing in places with limited internet access for now.
-I'll add back ways to use files from other sources to install stuff in a future update)
+Download the latest release from [here](https://github.com/Viren070/Emulator-Manager/releases/latest) by scrolling to the bottom and downloading the exe from the assets.

+Note: [0.9.3](https://github.com/Viren070/Emulator-Manager/releases/tag/v0.9.3) is the last version that had support for using files that can be set by the user.
+This feature will be added back in a later release

 ## Features

 ### Dolphin

 - Download any game you want for the GameCube or Wii directly from the manager.
 It is easy to use and you can browse or search for whatever game you want.
-(Will come in 0.11.0, you can download the alpha release [here](https://github.com/Viren070/Emulator-Manager/releases/tag/v0.11.0-alpha.1).)
 - Download the latest beta release of dolphin through the manager and keep Dolphin updated.
 - Manage your user data and export it to any directory